-- Option essays: In each of Michaelmas and Hilary Terms, students were required to take two optional seminar-based courses out of a choice of seven in Michaelmas term and six in Hilary term.
-In Trinity Term, students were required to take one of a choice of four optional seminar-based courses.
-All optional courses were examined by essays, the titles of which were posted at noon on Friday of Week 6, and the essays submitted by noon on Friday of Week 9.
-Each essay, with the exception of the three methods option courses (Social Explanation and Data Analysis, Quantitative Analysis and Qualitative Methods) was to be no less than 3,500 and no more than 5,000 words.
+- Option essays: In Michaelmas Term, students were required to take two optional seminar-based courses out of a choice of seven in Michaelmas term and three optional seminar based courses out of a choice of eight Hilary term.
+In Trinity Term, students were required to attend a weekly, non- examined academic workshop.
+All optional courses were examined by essays, the titles of which were posted at noon on Thursday of Week 7, and the essays submitted by noon on Wednesday of Week 10.
+Each essay, with the exception of the two methods option courses (Quantitative Analysis and Qualitative Methods) was to be no less than 3,500 and no more than 4,500 words.
 In all options the candidates chose one essay question from a choice of three.
-The three methods options were assessed in the same way except that the essays were to be no less than 2,500 words and no more than 3,000 words and the candidates had to complete a number of assignments during the first six weeks of term, marked on a pass/fail basis, to the satisfaction of the course tutor. - Research Design and Data Collection 'in term' essays: This compulsory research methods course taught in Michaelmas Term was examined by the successful completion of a pass/fail essay submitted in week 6 and one graded essay of 2500 3000 words to be submitted by week 9. - Examination: Students were required to take two Core Courses; 'Explanation and Understanding in Criminology' in Michaelmas Term, and 'Understanding Criminal Justice' in Hilary Term.
-These two courses were examined by one unseen three-hour written paper on the Friday of Week 0 of Trinity Term (Friday 24 April 2015).
-Students were required to answer three questions from a choice of twelve; at least one of which was to be answered from each of the two parts of the exam paper.
+The two methods options were assessed in the same way except that the essays were to be no less than 2,500 words and no more than 3,000 words and the candidates had to complete a number of assignments during the term, marked on a pass/fail basis, to the satisfaction of the course tutor. - Research Design and Data Collection 'in term' essays: This compulsory research methods course taught in Michaelmas Term was examined by the successful completion of a pass/fail essay submitted in week 6 and one graded essay of 2500 3000 words to be submitted by week 10. - Examination: Students were required to take two Core Courses; 'Explanation and Understanding in Criminology' in Michaelmas Term, and 'Understanding Criminal Justice' in Hilary Term.
+These two courses were examined by two unseen two-hour written papers on the Friday of Week 0 of Hilary Term (Friday 15 January 2016 and Friday of Week 0 of Trinity Term

+(Friday 22 April 2016).
+Students were required to answer two questions in each examination from a choice of eight.

-• Dissertation: The students were required to submit a Dissertation of no less than 8,000 and no more than 10,000 words by noon on Friday of Week 9 of Trinity Term.
+• Dissertation: The students were required to submit a Dissertation of no less than 12,000 and no more than 15,000 words by noon on Wednesday of Week 10 of Trinity Term.